Reichstag (German Empire): Rules of procedure and the president

 The Reichstag based its internal organization on the rules of procedure of the Prussian House of Representatives.
 They remained in force until 1922, after the end of the Empire.

 The expansion of parliamentary committees was halting.
 The number of members depended on the strength of the parliamentary parties.
 In the council of elders (Seniorenkonvent), generally made up of members of the parties' leadership, agreement was reached on committee chairmanships.
 Unlike the rules of procedure for the Reichstag of the Weimar Republic, there was no specification of the numbers or tasks of committees.

 Reichstag members elected a president and his deputies.
 The president represented the parliament externally and had the task of maintaining internal order.
 He set the agenda, and members could reject it only by a majority vote.
 The president could call speakers to order, request that they be deprived of the floor if they disobeyed, or exclude them from the session.
 It was inadmissible to enter into a debate about the emperor.
 If a member dared to do so, the president intervened.

 The members of the Bundesrat enjoyed a special position in parliament.
 They were not subject to the presidential power of order and had the right to be heard.
-The Reich chancellor as such did not have the right to speak, but in practice he was almost always a member of the Bundesrat.
+The chancellor as such did not have the right to speak, but in practice he was almost always a member of the Bundesrat.